Dallas Federal Court Temporarily Blocks FTC Noncompete Enforcement

 Analysis

 Judge Brown’s ruling on the FTC ban provides companies that use noncompetes with a temporary reprieve.
 The noncompete ban was set to take effect nationwide Sept.
 4, 2024.
 However, Judge Brown’s ruling will now slow the momentum until her final ruling in August.
-While uncertain at the moment, Judge Brown’s analysis indicates that she is ready to block the FTC Rule after concluding the plaintiffs would suffer irreparable harm and would likely prevail on the merits.
+While uncertain at the moment, Judge Brown’s analysis indicates that she is ready to block the FTC rule after concluding the plaintiffs would suffer irreparable harm and would likely prevail on the merits.

-Despite this ruling, we anticipate there will be further developments before the FTC Rule is set to go into effect, with the potential for significant impacts on existing noncompete agreements.
-Many states are already using the FTC Rule as an impetus to either ban or reform the use of noncompete agreements in their respective venues.
+Despite this ruling, we anticipate there will be further developments before the FTC rule is set to go into effect, with the potential for significant impacts on existing noncompete agreements.
+Many states are already using the FTC rule as an impetus to either ban or reform the use of noncompete agreements in their respective venues.
 Accordingly, employers should be proactive in reviewing and updating their employment agreements to carefully craft noncompetes so as to prevent the certain legal challenges to come.

 This article originally appeared on Wilson Elser.